NicBeltramelli/Privacy-and-Cookie-Policy-for-WordPress/ENG/Privacy-Policy.md

 We use information about you as mentioned above and for the purposes listed below:

-*   To provide our Services (for example, to set up and maintain your account or charge you for any of our paid Services);
+*   To provide our Services (for example, to set up and maintain your account or charge you for any of our paid Services).
-*   To further develop and improve our Services;
+*   To further develop and improve our Services.
-*   To monitor and analyze trends and better understand how users interact with our Services, which helps us improve our Services and make them easier to use;
+*   To monitor and analyze trends and better understand how users interact with our Services, which helps us improve our Services and make them easier to use.
-*   To measure, gauge, and improve the effectiveness of our advertising, and better understand user retention and attrition (for example, we may analyze how many individuals purchased a plan after receiving a marketing message or the features used by those who continue to use our Services after a certain length of time);
+*   To measure, gauge, and improve the effectiveness of our advertising, and better understand user retention and attrition (for example, we may analyze how many individuals purchased a plan after receiving a marketing message or the features used by those who continue to use our Services after a certain length of time).
-*   To monitor and prevent any problems with our Services, protect the security of our Services, detect and prevent fraudulent transactions and other illegal activities, fight spam, and protect the rights and property of YOUR-COMPANY-NAME and others, which may result in us declining a transaction or the use of our Services;
+*   To monitor and prevent any problems with our Services, protect the security of our Services, detect and prevent fraudulent transactions and other illegal activities, fight spam, and protect the rights and property of YOUR-COMPANY-NAME and others, which may result in us declining a transaction or the use of our Services.
-*   To communicate with you (for example through an email, about offers and promotions offered by YOUR-COMPANY-NAME and others we think will be of interest to you), solicit your feedback, or keep you up to date on YOUR-COMPANY-NAME and our products;
+*   To communicate with you (for example through an email, about offers and promotions offered by YOUR-COMPANY-NAME and others we think will be of interest to you), solicit your feedback, or keep you up to date on YOUR-COMPANY-NAME and our products.
 *   To personalize your experience using our Services, target our marketing messages to groups of our users (for example, those who have a particular plan with us or have been our user for a certain length of time), and serve relevant advertisements.

 ### Sharing Information